aromeni/frameworks_and_languages_module/technical_report.md

 ### Problem Solved:
-- Routing addresses the challenge of directing user requests to the correct processing logic, organizing different actions based on URL patterns and HTTP methods.
-- Why It's Important: Essential for creating a navigable web application, allowing for a structured approach to handle different user actions and requests.
+Routing addresses the challenge of steering user requests to the appropriate logic, based on URL patterns and HTTP methods.
+It's crucial for developing user-friendly web applications, effectively organizing and handling various user actions and requests.
+This streamlined approach not only simplifies application architecture and RESTful API design but also enhances overall organization and maintainability.
+However, a lack of efficient routing can lead to navigation difficulties, increased maintenance complexities, and potential errors in request processing.
-- Benefits: Improves the organization and maintainability of web applications, enabling clear and logical structuring of different application functionalities.
-It is crucial for RESTful API design, allowing for clean and intuitive endpoint structures.
-- Potential Issues: Without a well-structured routing system, a web application can become difficult to navigate and maintain, leading to potential confusion in request handling and increased risk of errors.

 #### ExpressJS: